andyjakubowski/kingly-site/src/v1/tutorials/real-world-article.md

 {% endfullwidth %}

-The UI for the *Article* route will be implemented with a *Article* Svelte component.
+The UI for the *Article* route will be implemented with an *Article* Svelte component.
 The [full source code](https://github.com/brucou/realworld-kingly-svelte/blob/with-article-route/src/UI/Article.svelte) for the `Article` component can be accessed in the repository.

 ## UI testing